Cyclokitty/100DaysOfCode2/log.md

 And I made my fidget counter app work! yay!
 It's the silliest, most useless thing I've ever made -- and believe me that is saying something!
 Still, Electron is really cool.

 I also worked on a couple of algos, and that advanced checkCashRegister advanced algo.
 The checkCashRegister can give you change in the format in the user story but - big problem - I have to go back and if statement my life away because it will give you negative amounts of bills when you don't have enough bills.

+# Day 44: July 10, 2017

+Working on a css speed run.
+Need to work on my css and html!
+Also, worked on one of the interview questions intermediate algos.
+Deep object merging.
+Interesting!